 HALLWAY POLICY

 Keep corridors open to traffic by walking to the right.
 Do not block traffic by standing in groups.
 Pass through corridors quietly.
 Be considerate of others in the halls and classrooms.
 Discard trash in the containers provided.
-Keep the School clean by picking up paper from the floors.
+Keep the school clean by picking up paper from the floors.
 Students are requested not to be sitting on the hallway floors at any time.
 No chairs are allowed in the hallway.

 HOMEWORK POLICY